jjeongin/final-project-team-musaik/README.md

 ### Description
 New music discovery is a souless, intensive experience.
 If you want to find new artists, you'll have to sift through playlist on top of playlist for hours.
 Musaik will connect users through streaming parties and auto-match chats.
 Users will discover new music easily and enjoyably.

+### Deployment
+Our app is now running at https://www.musaik.ml.
+- CI & CD is also implemented using GitHub Actions.

 ### How to Run
 How to run our app on your computer.
 1. Download npm if it hasn't been installed.